-Should a Christian go to prom?Question: "Should a Christian go to prom?"
+Should a Christian go to Prom / Homecoming?Question: "Should a Christian go to Prom / Homecoming?"

 Answer: Prom, short for promenade, has become a traditional rite of passage for American juniors and seniors in high school.
 Prom is a formal, school-sponsored dance usually occurring near the end of the school year.
 Whether or not Christians should go to prom is a perennial debate.